burrow-io/burrow-cli/README.md

 This repository contains the automated deployment process for Burrow, an open-source RAG-as-a-service platform that provides teams with production-grade document processing and advanced retrieval capabilities.

-To learn more about Burrow, visit our [website](https://burrow-io.github.io/burrow-case-study/) and [case study](https://burrow-io.github.io/burrow-case-study/case-study).
+To learn more about Burrow, visit our [website](https://burrow-io.github.io/).

 ## Infrastructure Overview